Sin City Dining: 17 Bucket List Restaurants in Las Vegas

 Cuisine: Buffet

 Why you can't miss it: Though buffets have lost some appeal during the pandemic, you haven't really "done Vegas" until you've overindulged at at least one massive casino buffet.
 By all accounts, Bacchanal at Caesars Palace is one of the best spots to do that.
-At any given time, you'll have about 500 items to choose from, plus about 15 daily chef's specials plus vegan options and a new selection of Laotian, Filipino, Indonesian, Thai and Vietnamese dishes.
+At any given time, you'll have about 500 items to choose from, plus about 15 daily chef's specials plus vegan options and a selection of Laotian, Filipino, Indonesian, Thai and Vietnamese dishes.

 What to eat: Yelpers say the prime rib is worth the inevitable line, and the crème brulee seems to be the star of the massive dessert selection.